jdeluyck/kcoreorg-website/_posts/2010/2010-05-02-running-linux-on-an-apple-macbook-21.md

 ### Touchpad in X.Org

 This is an AppleTouch touchpad.
-You can use it with <a href="http://w1.894.telia.com/~u89404340/touchpad/" target="_blank" rel="external">this driver</a>.
+You can use it with [this driver](http://w1.894.telia.com/~u89404340/touchpad/).

 Add the following to the `/etc/X11/xorg.conf` file: